473105/Pb-and-J-Relay/README.md

   <img width="337" height="98" alt="PBandJRelay_full_logo" src="https://github.com/user-attachments/assets/c2fd8b58-5b88-48a0-ad77-754c90fb3d5b" />
 </div>

 This project is a **Windows** migration tool for moving curated **Plex** library metadata into **Jellyfin**.
-Pb&J Relay preserves the work that you have put into customizing your Plex media and transfers it all to your Jellyfin server.
-The app eliminates the uncertainty of whether migrating is worth your time in rebuilding libraries on Jellyfin - meanwhile your libraries continue to grow and anchors your Plex dependency even further.
-Migrating to a new service usually meant that your edited titles, posters, and backgrounds would all be reset to their default images; watched history and states all erased; personal ratings, tags, and labels are gone too; and if you used to sort your libraries by 'Added Date' you only had two options before: either manually adjust each item, or be content with another way of sorting your media.
-You don't need another layer of anxiety for a hobby that should be enjoyable, so let Pb&J Relay remove this dread by doing all of the heavy lifting of transferring all of this data for you, so you can just kick back and only focus on watching your favorite movies, and enjoying your music backups.
+Pb&J Relay preserves the work you have put into customizing your Plex media and carries it over to your Jellyfin server.
+The uncertainty of whether a migration is worth the time and effort of rebuilding everything in Jellyfin can make it easy to put off the decision to switch.
+Meanwhile, your libraries continue to grow, anchoring you to Plex even further.
+Migrating to a new service usually meant that your edited titles, posters, and backgrounds would be reset to their defaults; watched history and resume states would be erased; personal ratings, tags, and labels would disappear; and if you relied on Added Date to sort your libraries, your choices were either to manually correct each item or accept a completely different order of sorting your media.
+You don't need another layer of anxiety around a hobby that should be enjoyable.
+Let Pb&J Relay handle the heavy lifting of transferring that data for you, so you can kick back and focus on watching your favorite movies, shows, and enjoying your music backups.

 <div align="center">
 <img width="707" height="426" alt="example2" src="https://github.com/user-attachments/assets/7632f462-7b98-4d5b-b5bd-588dcfad00db" />